jpbueno/dynamo/DYNAMO_WORKSHOP_GUIDE.md

 ## 📝 Notes and Observations

-Use this section to document your findings during preparation:
+Use this section to document your findings during the workshop:

 ### Deployment Timeline
 - Deployment started: ________________